 The successful defense of nursing homes is enhanced when the right law firm is retained to defend the case.
 FWL's lawyers have honed their health care litigation skills during the last two decades in defending doctors, hospitals and nurses in West Virginia and Kentucky.

-Drawing on the experience of Tamela J. White in nursing administration, and Charlotte A. Hoffman serving as in-house general counsel at an area hospital, FWL is poised to take a leadership role in the defense of nursing homes.
+Drawing on the experience of Tamela J. White in nursing administration, FWL is a leader in the defense of nursing home litigation.